Passiflora (Passion Vine)

 • May trigger allergic reactions in those sensitive to Passiflora species

-• Skip before driving or operating heavy machinery
+• Avoid before driving or operating machinery

 Legal Status